How to Bust Bias in the Jungle of Employee Interviews – Part 1

 In the study referenced above, it appears that one common cogInterviewing appears simple: manage a conversation about the experience, credentials, aspirations of your candidates and align your findings to your opportunity.nitive bias affected the ability to build diverse teams: The ambiguity effect.
 When there are unknowns and ambiguity, we tend to use a rule of thumb to help us decide on a candidate rather than seek clarity or more information.
 This has to do with what economist Daniel Kahneman calls cognitive ease.
 The basic premise of this concept is that, when possible, our brains our wired to use shortcuts to arrive at answers quickly rather than expending effort to think hard about them.

-When an interviewer leaves the interview session with unclear and ambiguous feedback, then stereotypes and bias often fill the void.
-Our biological predisposition to cognitive ease leads us towards hiring decisions where we succumb to decisions driven by stereotypes.
-The good news is that, as a strategic recruiting professional, you can guide your hiring teams to build an interview process that is robust enough to discourage decisions made by bias while keeping it agile and responsive enough for the real world.
+When an interviewer leaves an interview with incomplete or ambiguous comments, stereotypes and bias frequently fill the hole.
+Our inherent propensity to cognitive comfort leads us to hiring decisions that are influenced by stereotypes.
+The good news is that, as a strategic recruiting professional, you can help your hiring teams in developing an interview process that is rigorous enough to avoid biased judgements while remaining nimble and responsive enough for real-world situations.